fmi/java-course/03-oop-in-java-ii/lab/README.md

  *
  * @param subjects the array of all subjects that a student can enroll in a given semester
  * @param subjectRequirements the array of requirements for the subjects enrolled for the category
- * @param minimalAmountOfCredits minimum amount of subject enrolled for the category *
+ * @param minimalAmountOfCredits minimum amount of credits enrolled for the category *
  * @throws IllegalArgumentException if the subjects array is null
  * @throws IllegalArgumentException if the subjectRequirements array is null